Débora Pérez Volpin: Death

 On Monday, 5 February 2018, she entered the Trinidad Sanatorium of the city of Buenos Aires, which determined she had a "complex abdominal condition."
-On 6 February, she underwent an upper digestive endoscopy and suffered a cardiac arrest that caused her death.
+On 6 February, she underwent an upper digestive endoscopy and suffered a cardiac arrest due to the perforation of the esophagus, filling her abdominal cavity with air, that caused her death.
 The journalist's family went to court and presented a complaint to dispute the claims of the sanatorium and on 7 February Judge Gabriel Ghirlanda determined Pérez Volpin's was a "wrongful homicide".
 After conducting an autopsy in the judicial morgue her remains were veiled in the Buenos Aires legislature on 8 February with public access between 2 and 10 pm, which was attended by four thousand people.
 She was buried next to her father, Aurelio Pérez Flores, in the Pantheon of the Asturians of the Chacarita Cemetery.

 In April, after the resignation of Judge Gabriel Ghirlanda, the criminal case was left to his colleague Carlos Burniard.
 On 19 June 2018, endoscopist Diego Bioalolenkier and anesthesiologist Nélida Inés Puente were indicted, the only two individuals charged in the case.
 The Court also ordered the arrest of both professionals for the sum of 1.7 million pesos each.